cran/HLAtools/README.md

 [1] "DRB1*04:119N" "DRB5*02:19N"  "DRB1*14:195N" "DRB1*14:197N" "DRB1*13:319N"
 ```

-- Additional functions include *validateAllele()*, which determines if the specified allele-name is present in the 'HLAalignments' object that has been loaded in the R environment, and *verifyAllele()*, which determines if the specified allele-name is present in the 'AlleleListHistory' object, and optionally identifies the IPD-IMGT/HLA Database releases including that allele.
+- Additional functions include *validateAllele()*, which determines if the specified allele-name is present in the 'HLAalignments' object that has been loaded in the R environment, and *verifyAllele()*, which determines if the specified allele-name is present in the 'AlleleListHistory' object, and optionally identifies the IPD-IMGT/HLA Database releases including that allele, and the allele's IPD-IMGT/HLA accession number.

 ```
 validateAllele("A*01:01:01:117")